More than 3,000 tech employees are volunteering their skills to turn the tables politically

 There have always been outliers, people in tech who are willing to volunteer to help certain candidates.
 An even smaller percentage of techies quit their jobs to join campaigns.
 Still, it’s probably safe to say that most tech employees, who are also U.S. citizens, have long viewed the extent of their obligation as Americans to vote for their preferred candidate — then get back to work.

 The surprising rise of Donald Trump has changed that stance in largely liberal Silicon Valley.
-In fact, more than 3,000 skilled tech workers have now signed on to a nonprofit called Tech for Campaigns that’s dedicated to injecting tech talent into the campaigns of centrist and liberal candidates who need expert help when it comes to making the best use of Facebook and Twitter, and crafting individualized emails for segmented voters, among many other things.
+In fact, more than 3,000 skilled tech workers have now signed on to help a nonprofit called Tech for Campaigns that injects tech talent into the campaigns of centrist and liberal candidates who need advice and tools to better make use of Facebook and Twitter, craft individualized emails for segmented voters, and much more.

-More people are signing up to help every day, too, particularly now that the low-flying organization has picked up momentum — enough that it’s raising its profile a bit to flourish even faster.
+More people are signing up to help every day, too, particularly now that the low-flying organization is raising its profile a bit to further that momentum.

-Toward that end, it has been writing explainers, including this one in Quartz, on the importance of focusing on so-called down-ballot (non-presidential) state races.
-Tech for Campaigns also recently launched an Indiegogo campaign to raise $250,000 to hire additional full-time help to give its three cofounders — entrepreneurs Jessica Alter, Pete Kazanjy and Ian Ferguson — enough to hire on a few more full-time employees to help run the organization.
-(It has 23 days remaining to reach its goal and is more than halfway there.)
+It has been writing explainers, for example, including this one in Quartz, on the importance of focusing on so-called down-ballot (non-presidential) state races.
+Tech for Campaigns also recently launched an Indiegogo campaign to raise $250,000 to hire additional full-time employees who can help its three cofounders — entrepreneurs Jessica Alter, Pete Kazanjy and Ian Ferguson — run the organization.
+(It has 23 days remaining to reach its goal.)

-We talked recently with Alter about that campaign, as well as to get a better understanding of the specific candidates Tech for Campaigns is aiming to help, as well as how, more precisely.
+We talked recently with Alter about that campaign, as well as to get a better understanding of the specific candidates Tech for Campaigns is aiming to help, as well as how.
+Our chat, following, has been edited for length.

 TC: You’d previously started a founder dating company that was sold.
 How did you end up starting this nonprofit?

-J: Peter and I and our other cofounder, Ian, are all tech founders, and the election last year woke us up.
+JA: Peter and I and our other cofounder, Ian, are all tech founders, and the election last year woke us up.
 After the inauguration, there was one alarming executive order after another.
 I like posting on social media, but saying, “I can’t take this anymore” wasn’t helping, and we were seeing the same from many people we know who wanted to do more but weren’t sure how.

 TC: “60 Minutes” recently aired a segment with Trump’s digital head, who said Facebook employees embedded themselves with the campaign, trying to provide it expert help.
 He also said the Clinton campaign was offered some of the same help and declined it.
 Is your organization trying to get the job done for Democrats that they aren’t getting done themselves?

-There are many under-exploited digital strategies [that campaigns could be using] like testing out messages, targeting people who wouldn’t necessarily watch TV but can be reached online, and being to show [return on investment] on that spend.
+There are many under-exploited digital strategies [that campaigns could be using] like testing out messages, targeting people who wouldn’t necessarily watch TV but can be reached online, and being able to show [return on investment] on that spend.
 So a lot of what we’re doing is educating campaign managers, many of whom come from field ops backgrounds.
 They build their careers by knocking on doors and making calls, which is important.
 But they don’t necessarily understand all the digital tools they could be using.

 TC: You’re helping progressive and centrist campaigns play catch-up here.
-Who is signing up to help you with these?
+Who is signing up to help you with them?

 TC: Tell us about some of those projects, and how you settled on them.